/Teaching/Mobile Security/Assignments

 Task 2

 You will have the opportunity to propose a preferred and somehow course-related topic for this assignment.
 Otherwise, you may choose from one of the suggested topics.
 With regards to content, the focus is put on fast-prototyping research and might form a basis for subsequent projects at our institute.
-Please send a ZIP archive of your final work or a link to a GIT repository until 12.06.2023 at 23:59 to the email address mobilesec@iaik.tugraz.at.
+Please send a ZIP archive of your final work or a link to a GIT repository until TODO at 23:59 to the email address mobilesec@iaik.tugraz.at.
 A documentation of source code would be nice but is not explicitly required.
 If you want, of course, you can hand in your final delivery also alongside with your presentation.
 All information regarding the presentation can be found here.